Arnottjwr/Research-Projects/README.md

 a framework to model the output of the instrument.
 This process is heavily aided by implementing the mathematics into the Python programming language.
 We finish by offering a modification to account for non-idealised factors.*

+## Period-doubling and Chaos in Nonlinear Difference Equations: Applications to Models of Biological Populations
+Short essay studying the population dynamics of simple mathematical models, in particular when these become _chaotic_.